AAFA - American Apparel & Footwear Association

 The American Apparel & Footwear Association (AAFA) is the national trade association representing apparel, footwear and other sewn products companies, and their suppliers, which compete in the global market.

-We represent more than 1,000 world famous name brands, retailers, and manufacturers.
-AAFA is the trusted public policy and political voice of the apparel and footwear industry, its management and shareholders, its nearly four million U.S. workers, and its contribution of more than $400 billion in annual U.S. retail sales.
-Our reach stretches from Washington, D.C., throughout the United States, and around the globe.
-Mission Statement AAFA stands at the forefront as a leader of positive change for the apparel and footwear industry.
+AAFA represents more than 1,000 world famous name brands, retailers, and manufacturers.
+Therefore, they are the trusted public policy and political voice of the apparel and footwear industry, its management and shareholders, its nearly four million U.S. workers, and its contribution of more than $400 billion in annual U.S. retail sales.
+Their reach stretches from Washington, D.C., throughout the United States, and around the globe.
+Mission Statement: AAFA stands at the forefront as a leader of positive change for the apparel and footwear industry.
 With integrity and purpose, AAFA delivers a unified voice on key legislative and regulatory issues.
 AAFA enables a collaborative forum to promote best practices and innovation.
 AAFA’s comprehensive work ensures the continued success and growth of the apparel and footwear industry, its suppliers, and its customers.
-History The American Apparel & Footwear Association was formed in August 2000 through the merger of the American Apparel and Manufacturers Association (AAMA) and Footwear Industries of America (FIA).
+History: The American Apparel & Footwear Association was formed in August 2000 through the merger of the American Apparel and Manufacturers Association (AAMA) and Footwear Industries of America (FIA).
 The AAMA was founded in 1960 as the national association representing U.S. apparel manufacturers.
 AAMA’s mission was to help create an environment in which the U.S. apparel industry could operate competitively and profitably in a global economy.
 FIA's roots stretch back to 1869 serving as the only national association for footwear manufacturers, importers and distributors, and suppliers to the leather and allied trades.
 FIA helped U.S. footwear companies achieve growth through education, advocacy, research, and networking opportunities.